US court rejects maintaining COVID-19 asylum restrictions - KESQ

 Advocates for immigrants had argued that the U.S. was abandoning its longstanding history and commitments to offer refuge to people around the world fleeing persecution, and sued to end the use of Title 42.
 They’ve also argued the restrictions were a pretext by Trump for restricting migration, and in any case, vaccines and other treatments make that argument outdated.

 A judge last month sided with them and set Dec.
 21 as the deadline for the federal government to end the practice.
-Conservatives states trying to keep Title 42 in place had been pushing to intervene in the case and delay the lifting of the pandemic-era restrictions.
-But a three-judge panel on Friday night rejected their efforts, saying the states had waited too long to try to intervene in the case.
+Conservative states trying to keep Title 42 in place had pushed to intervene in the case.
+But a three-judge panel on Friday night rejected their efforts, saying the states had waited too long.
 Louisiana’s Attorney General expressed disappointment with the decision and said they would appeal to the Supreme Court.

-Ahead of the upcoming deadline, illegal border crossings of single adults dipped in November, according to a Justice Department court filing released Friday, though it gave no explanation for why.
-It also did not account for families traveling with young children and children traveling alone.

-Border cities, most notably El Paso, Texas, are facing a daily influx of migrants that the Biden administration expects to grow if asylum restrictions are lifted.

 In Reynosa, Mexico, near McAllen, Texas, nearly 300 migrants — mostly families — crammed into the Casa del Migrante, sleeping on bunk beds and even on the floor.